glathoud/transfun/README.md

 For the hurried ones

-...you can jump directly to the speed results.
+...you can jump directly to the speed results: http://glat.info/transfun/index.html#speed-result

 # More about this